Cryolite/tsumonya/README.md

 ### `PengList`

 The `PengList` type represents a set of pengs (pon, 碰, ポン).
 This is an array type with 34 elements.
-The 0-th element MUST indicate the number of the peng (1m, 1m, 1m), the 1st element the number of the gang (2m, 2m, 2m), and so on.
+The 0-th element MUST indicate the number of the peng (1m, 1m, 1m), the 1st element the number of the peng (2m, 2m, 2m), and so on.

 ### `GangList`